Criticality of Data Management & Process Automation in SAP Ecosystem

 by Kumar Singh, Research Director, Automation & Analytics, Supply Chain Management, SAPinsider

 There is no doubt that SAP technologies, whether it is SAP ECC or S/4HANA ERP or other SAP products, are complex systems.
-If you are familiar with SAP ERP systems, you know the complexities of these systems, like myriad of tables holding data for multiple business processes across several modules.
-With systems this complex, also comes the complexity associated with creating data in large batches, data migration and data quality management.
+If you are familiar with SAP ERP systems, you know the complexities of these systems, like a myriad of tables holding data for multiple business processes across several modules.
+With systems this complex, also comes the complexity associated with creating data in large batches, data migration, and data quality management.
 These process management aspects are manual in many organizations, leading to inefficiencies and inaccuracies, which in turn impact data quality, data governance and may impact business operations as well.
 There is an urgent need for organizations to streamline their data management and governance process and also improve data quality and meet compliance requirements while doing so.

 The need for smarter SAP data management

-This massive business need has led to emergence of SAP data management and governance automation tools that strive to address the challenges mentioned above.
+This massive business need has led to the emergence of SAP data management and governance automation tools that strive to address the challenges mentioned above.
 Organizations are looking for solutions that not only make the task of the business users who perform these data management and governance tasks easier but also adhere to SAP security, can align with customized SAP S/4HANA environments, and help manage data quality issues as well.
-This need is becoming more and more prominent as organizations scale their businesses, digitalize and the amount of data that they generate increases exponentially.
+This need is becoming more and more prominent as organizations scale their businesses, digitalize, and the amount of data that they generate increases exponentially.

 The imperative of having a robust solution

 As organizations embark on their digital transformation journey and strive to automate their business processes, they lean heavily on their core ERP systems to help facilitate this transformation.
-This makes immaculate management, governance and security of data that flows in these ERP systems extremely important since it forms the foundation of any organization’s digital journey.
+This makes the immaculate management, governance, and security of data that flows in these ERP systems extremely important since it forms the foundation of any organization’s digital journey.
 Lack of robust SAP data management and governance tools and processes can impact not only strategic transformation initiatives but tactical processing as well and, in some instances, may end up bringing your business processes to a screeching halt.

 A key aspect of selecting an optimal data management automation solution is to understand what some of the key essential features of a robust SAP Data management and governance solution are.
 While there are many features embedded in these tools, to start with, at a high level, these tools should support the following three aspects:

 Workflow processes: A key feature of these tools is the automation of data-centric business processes using workflows.
-This is critical in today’s rapidly evolving business environment where organizations must move fast to make sure that the process of data capture, creation and flow is seamless.
-Hence automated workflows that support critical end to end business processes, ranging from sales order automation, plant maintenance to new vendor onboarding, are a must have in these tools.
+This is critical in today’s rapidly evolving business environment where organizations must move fast to make sure that the process of data capture, creation, and flow is seamless.
+Hence automated workflows that support critical end-to-end business processes, ranging from sales order automation, plant maintenance to new vendor onboarding, are a must-have in these tools.
 And since many organizations have customized their SAP environment, these tools should be able to support those customized environments.

-Data Governance: Streamlining data management through these tools not only improve data quality but also put more structure around data governance.
+Data Governance: Streamlining data management through these tools not only improves data quality but also put more structure around data governance.
 A data management tool should be able to provide sufficient control as far as key aspects like discovering, managing, and monitoring the data, which in turn will also help facilitate strategic decision-making and daily operations.
 If you do not already have a data governance framework in place, these tools can help you understand what the best way is to design such a framework.

 The need for flexibility and agility

-Intuitive and easy to use: As mentioned previously, the tool should be able to support any unique customizations (T-codes) within SAP, in an easy to navigate interface.
+Intuitive and easy to use: As mentioned previously, the tool should be able to support any unique customizations (T-codes) within SAP, in an easy-to-navigate interface.
 The ability to be able to record their process workflows that they leverage frequently.

 Agile: While automation and ease of use are important, agility is very critical as far as accelerating business processes within SAP environment goes.
-A well-researched and designed tool, focused on SAP should have thousands of pre-designed templates that are most frequently used in SAP user base across industries, thereby accelerating the process of data management exponentially.
+A well-researched and designed tool focused on SAP should have thousands of pre-designed templates that are most frequently used in SAP user base across industries, thereby accelerating the process of data management exponentially.

 Easy to implement: For a tool that has been designed specifically for SAP environment, the tool should be able to plug into SAP rather seamlessly.
-Simplicity and ease of implementation are also indicative of how well the tool has been designed around SAP ERP and hence may be an indicator of ease of use post implementation as well.
+Simplicity and ease of implementation are also indicative of how well the tool has been designed around SAP ERP and hence may be an indicator of ease of use post-implementation as well.